LimePoint/opschain-docs/docs/reference/cli.md

 #### Configure Docker Hub access

-To use the OpsChain development environment you will need log in to [Docker Hub](https://hub.docker.com/) as the `opschaintrial` user (or, if you have an [enterprise licence for OpsChain](/docs/reference/opschain-and-mintpress.md#enterprise-controllers-for-oracle), the `opschainenterprise` user).
+To use the OpsChain development environment you will need log in to [Docker Hub](https://hub.docker.com/) as the `opschaintrial` user.
 These are the same Docker credentials requested by the `opschain server configure` command.

 ```bash
 docker login --username opschaintrial